If you have applied for staff positions using the UT Direct application system, you will need to recreate your application in our new system.

 Click on the appropriate option below, to start viewing available openings:

-In keeping with its Access and Excellence mission, The University of Texas at El Paso is committed to an open, diverse, and inclusive learning and working environment that honors the talents, respects the differences, and nurtures the growth and development of all.
+In keeping with its access, excellence, and impact mission, The University of Texas at El Paso is committed to an open, diverse, and inclusive learning and working environment that honors the talents, respects the differences, and nurtures the growth and development of all.
+We seek to attract faculty and staff who share our commitment.

 The University of Texas at El Paso is an Equal Opportunity/Affirmative Action employer.
 The University does not discriminate on the basis of race, color, national origin, sex, religion, age, disability, genetic information, veteran status, sexual orientation, or gender identity in employment or the provision of services in accordance with state and federal law.
 Discrimination on the basis of sex includes an employee’s or prospective employee’s right to be free from sexual harassment under Title IX of the Higher Education Amendments of 1972.
 Inquiries—including the filing of a Formal Complaint or reporting an incident—about the application of Title IX may be referred to the Title IX Coordinator, who can be reached by phone at (915) 747-8358, by email at email@example.com, or by mail at 500 W. University Ave., El Paso, TX, Kelly Hall, Room 312.